department-of-veterans-affairs/vets-api-clients/Alpha-Path-to-Production.md

 ### What happens after I am approved?
 You will receive an email from the VA API team notifying you of approval.
 You will then receive a new Client ID and Secret for your app in production.
-You will use the base URL api.vets.gov instead of staging-api.vets.gov.
+You will use the base URL api.vets.gov instead of dev-api.vets.gov.

 ## Developer Guidelines
 Below are guidelines you should follow to be successful in your VA API integration.